berg8793/gba-mus-ripper/README.md

 A list of song table locations for GBA ROMs has been posted online already, so check that out first before going any further: http://gsf.caitsith2.net/ofslist.txt

 To locate the song table within the ROM is pretty simple, but you need an HEX editor with search.
-Search for the sequence: 0x01, 0x3c, 0x00, 0x00, 0x02, 0x00, 0x00, 0x00, 0x00, 0x00, 0x0f, 0x00
+Search for the sequence:

+0x01, 0x3c, 0x00, 0x00, 0x02, 0x00, 0x00, 0x00, 0x00, 0x00, 0x0f, 0x00

 Congratulations, you just found an "unused instrument".
 If there is several of them next to each other then there is not a single doubt the GBA ROM uses sappy (despite it's header not being detected).

-Once you found this parameter your hex editor so that it shows a multiple of 8 bytes per row (8, 16 or 24), and scroll down until you see "colomns" of 0x00 and 0x08 appearing.
+Once you found this parameter your hex editor so that it shows a multiple of 8 bytes per row (8, 16 or 24), and scroll down until you see "columns" of 0x00 and 0x08 appearing.
 It should look like this:

 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00

 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00

 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00 0x** 0x** 0x** 0x08 0x0* 0x00 0x0* 0x00

 Now just find the location of the very first word of 4 bytes that ends in 0x08 (it should be 32-bit aligned), and congratulations, you found the pointer to the first song of the game.
-For example if the location was 0xabcde0 you should use: gba_mus_ripper game.gba 0xabcde0
+For example, if the location was 0xabcde0, you should use:

+gba_mus_ripper game.gba 0xabcde0

 (Also, that "x" in the second position of the address is MANDATORY for it to work properly)

 It's not that complicated, is it?

 Now, if this is still too complicated, there is yet another alternative.
 Search for a tool called "mp2ktool", which can locate this automatically (and more accurately than my own Sappy Detector).
-So just use: mp2ktool songtable game.gba and it will print the offset on the screen, then use this offset as an argument to gba_mus_ripper and it'll rip it.
+So just use:

+mp2ktool songtable game.gba

+and it will print the offset on the screen, then use this offset as an argument to gba_mus_ripper and it'll rip it.
-I only heard about this tool very recently but it sounds interesting I'd have to give it a deeper investigation.
+I only heard about this tool very recently but it sounds interesting.
+I'd have to give it a deeper investigation.

 == Note about the old Java version 1.1 ==